Broxmouth: Cemetery

 The remains were generally oriented along the north–south orientation.
-There was considerable variation in the placements of the skeletons, and there did not appear to be any correlation to the age or sex of the skeletons.
+There was considerable variation in the placements of the skeletons, and there did not appear to be any correlation in placement to the age or sex of the skeletons.
 All of the bodies were buried in a crouched or flexed position.
 For the most part, the skeletons are poorly preserved.
 Around half of them exhibit significant surface damage as a result of root action and water erosion.
 This ageing makes it difficult to detect more subtle indicators of trauma.
 Of all of the skeletons who could be assigned a sex after excavation, 4 were male and 6 female.
-Two of the sets of remains were those of non-adults; Grave G contained the remains of an adolescent around 12–13 years of age, and Grave G, the double inhumation, contained the remains of a child aged 9–10 years of age alongside a young woman, aged 18–25.
+Two sets of the remains were those of non-adults; Grave G contained the remains of an adolescent around 12–13 years of age, and Grave G, the double inhumation, contained the remains of a child aged 9–10 years of age alongside a young woman, aged 18–25.
 The bones were interwoven, suggesting that they were buried together, but the age gap suggests that they were likely not mother and child.

 Skeleton 12's sagittal suture fused prematurely, a form of craniosynostosis.
 A number of skeletons show some dental pathology in form of periodontal disease, dental calculus, and enamel hypoplasia.
 The lack of evidence for joint disease is unusual, but this may reflect the relatively young ages of death of those interred in the cemetery, or it may simply be a reflection of the poor surface condition of the bones.
 There is no evidence of pre-mortem or peri-mortem trauma on any of the skeletons interred in the cemetery.
-The osteoarchaeologist who carried out the initial examinations of the remains from the Broxmouth cemetery jokingly described the individuals as "nice ordinary people who didn't get into any sort of trouble" in a letter to Jean Comrie.
+The osteoarchaeologist who carried out the initial examinations of the remains from the Broxmouth cemetery jokingly described the individuals as "nice ordinary people who didn't get into any sort of trouble" in a letter to Jean Comrie, excavator of the cemetery.

 Isolated burials

 Graves 1-4 were excavated within the defensive border of the hillfort.
 Graves 1-3 each contained the remains of young females.
 Like the graves in the cemetery, the remains in the isolated burials are oriented north–south or south–north axis.
 Despite this similarity to the burials in the cemetery, the isolated burials are quite distinct from the individuals interred in the cemetery.
-Grave 4 contained the remains of a young man.
-The remains were in the supine position and oriented along the west-southwest-east-northeast axis.
-The individual buried in Grave 4 died and was buried many centuries after the other isolated burials, and their death appears to date to after the abandonment of the hillfort.